Patras Bokhari: Life

-Patras was born in Peshawar to a Kashmiri family (which migrated from Baramulla in the 19th century).
-His mother was of Hindkowan ethnicity.
-Before settling in Peshawar, his ancestors had migrated to Kashmir from Bukhara.
-Bokhari received his early education in the city of his birth and in 1916 moved from Islamia College, Peshawar, to attend Government College, Lahore.
-After completing his master's degree in English he was appointed as a lecturer at the same institution.
+After completing his Master of Arts degree in English, he was appointed as a lecturer at the same institution.
 In 1922, he took his MA in English after just one year's study and stood first, after which he was appointed lecturer.
 This was his creative period.
 His bilingual excellence is owed to his intensive translation of great books and plays from English into Urdu.
 He was tall and blue-eyed, had a razor-sharp mind, an equally sharp tongue, and a keenness to go forward in life.
 Patras' brother Zulfiqar Ali Bukhari was a noted broadcaster in Pakistan.